emehrkay/Pypher/README.md

 str(p) # MY STATEMENT IN CYPHER IS COOL
 ```

-> The Cypher definition is optional.
+> The name definition is optional.
 If omitted the resulting Cypher will be the class name in call caps

 ### Func